almasum234/project-management/README.md

 ## Database Setup:
 • Please create a database as ‘pm_db’ and update the database username and password in 'application.properties' file before run the application.
 • No need to run any database DDL script for this application.
-• Run the following Query insert script for create user before login to the system [Here system username/password: user/1234] CREATE TABLE `project` (
+• Run the following Query insert script for create userAccount before login to the system [Here system username/password: userAccount/1234]
+CREATE TABLE `project` (
     `id`      int(11) UNSIGNED NOT NULL AUTO_INCREMENT,
     `name`    varchar(255) NOT NULL,